spsforks/QB64-Wiki/_MAPUNICODE-(function).md

 * Returns can be used to verify or catalog the present Unicode mapping.
 * The function returns Unicode values for the control characters, CHR$(127) and extended characters without mapping them first.

 ## Example(s)

-## Example(s)
 Store function return values in an array for ASCII codes 0 to 255 to restore them later.

 ```vb